KAZABUILD/KAZABUILD/backend/README.md

      - `migrationBuilder.Sql("DROP FULLTEXT INDEX ON [table_name];", suppressTransaction: true);`.
    - Replace the table_name and field_name with proper database context table name and fields used in search in the controller.
  - The migrations have to be deleted and remade in order for the application to run with full-text search.
-   - `Update-Database -Target:0` can be used to revert migrations to the start.
+   - `dotnet ef Update-Database -TargetMigration:$InitialDatabase --project KAZABUILD.Infrastructure --startup-project KAZABUILD.API` can be used to revert migrations to the start.

 ## NuGet Packages:
  - `MediatR`